aws-samples/create-react-app-auth-amplify/README.md

 ```
 git clone git@github.com:<username>/create-react-app-auth-amplify.git

-cd create-react-app-auth-amplify
+cd create-react-app-auth-amplify && npm install
 ```

-2. Import the backend environemtn deployed by the Amplify Console to your repo (the `amplify/team-provider.json` file contains information on all your backend environments).
+2. Import the backend environment deployed by the Amplify Console to your repo (the `amplify/team-provider.json` file contains information on all backend environments in your AWS account).
 After running this command your `amplify/team-provider.json` should have a backend named `amplify`.

 ```
 amplify env import --name amplify --config "{<stack-info>}" --awsInfo "{\"configLevel\":\"project\",\"useProfile\":true,\"profileName\":\"default\"}" --yes